kutaydemiralay/Robust-SCP-for-Quadrotor-Obstacle-Avoidance-and-Controller-Design/README.md

 ![Robust SCP-MPC in the presence of wind ](./images/SCPMPC.png)

 **Figure 4:** The node violation score is now 0.0 despite the presence of strong wind.
-However, the fuel cost has increased to 351.65, which is nearly 10 times higher than in the case without wind.
+However, the fuel cost has increased to 351.65, which is higher than in the case without wind.
 This indicates that while the trajectory is robust, it is not optimal in terms of fuel efficiency.

 ### Wind-Adaptive Residual Correction (WARC) technique: